25 Black Models Who Broke Barriers in the Fashion World

 Duckie Thot.
 Photo: SharpShooter / Deposit Photos

-Duckie Thot’s rise to fashion stardom is a tale of resilience and redefinition.
-Born in Australia to South Sudanese parents, she first gained attention as a finalist on “Australia’s Next Top Model.”
+Duckie Thot is a South Sudanese-Australian model who first gained attention as a finalist on “Australia’s Next Top Model.”
 But her move to New York catapulted her into the fashion stratosphere.

 As one of the most famous dark skin models, Duckie challenges the industry’s narrow beauty norms.
-From walking for Tommy Hilfiger to becoming a L’Oréal ambassador, Duckie Thot is a radiant force, redefining what it means to be a top model in today’s diverse landscape.
+From walking for Tommy Hilfiger to becoming a L’Oréal ambassador, Duckie Thot is a radiant force in today’s beauty industry.

 Adwoa Aboah